pipelinelabo/datalaiq-wiki/configuration/networking.md

 ## Datastore Port: TCP 9405

-This port is used when a Gravwell cluster has [multiple webservers](#!distributed/frontend.md) configured.
+This port is used when a DatalaiQ cluster has [multiple webservers](#!distributed/frontend.md) configured.
 The *datastore* component listens on this port (specified using the `Datastore-Port` option) for incoming connections from *webservers*.

 ## RHEL (Redhat Enterprise Linux) and CentOS firewall commands